Community and Youth Centre

 An exciting project to rejuvenate the Southern Road Recreation Area

-Our Vision
+The Vision

 The Community & Youth Centre will provide:

-• Flexible and rentable spaces, including a new 200 capacity community hall for events, lectures, conferences, health and wellbeing, fitness and arts activities; a music room, kitchen, dedicated youth club, and small group and 1-to-1 consultation spaces.
+• Flexible and rentable spaces, including a new 200 capacity community hall for events, lectures, conferences, health and wellbeing, fitness and arts activities; a multimedia room, kitchen, dedicated youth club, and small group and 1-to-1 consultation spaces.

 • A new, larger entrance to the Scout Headquarters.